IO Ninja Hardware Client

 SUBSYSTEM=="usb", ATTR{idVendor}=="326f", ATTR{idProduct}=="0003", MODE="0666", GROUP="users"

-1. If an IO Ninja tap was plugged in, unplug it and plug it back in again (there's no need to reboot).
+1. If an IO Ninja tap is plugged in, unplug it and plug it back in (no reboot needed).

-Now, you can attach your IO Ninja tap to the remote system in the same way you attached it to your PC before.
-Make sure to properly attach the wires or connectors between the tap and the actual data link you will monitor.
+Now, attach your IO Ninja tap to the remote system just as you did on your PC.
+Make sure to connect the wires or connectors between the tap and the data link you want to monitor.
 Refer to the hardware manual for wiring details.

 Done!
 The setup is complete.

-You can now run IO Ninja on a PC located anywhere, start one of our new plugins (Serial Tap over SSH or Ethernet Tap over SSH), and capture data remotely over SSH just as if the tap is plugged directly into your PC!
+You can now run IO Ninja on any PC, start one of our new plugins (Serial Tap over SSH or Ethernet Tap over SSH), and capture data remotely over SSH as if the tap were plugged directly into your PC!

-It's possible to use ioninja-hwc to capture traffic with your hardware taps and write it directly to an .njlog for further analysis.
-This is an alternative to using the "over SSH" set of plugins, and in certain cases it might just be more suitable.
+You can use ioninja-hwc to capture traffic from your hardware taps and save it directly to an .njlog file for further analysis.
+This provides an alternative to using the "over SSH" plugins, and in some cases, it may be more convenient.

-For example, to capture from a Serial Tap attached to your Raspberry Pi, run the following in an SSH session:
+For example, to capture from a Serial Tap connected to your Raspberry Pi, run the following in an SSH session:

 $ ioninja-hwc --serial-tap --njlog --out=file.njlog

-Replace file.njlog with a desired name for the output file.
-Instead of --serial-tap, you can also specify --ethernet-tap, --i2c-tap, or --spi-tap to capture from the corresponding kind of a tap.
+Replace file.njlog with your desired output file name.
+Instead of --serial-tap, you can also specify --ethernet-tap, --i2c-tap, or --spi-tap to capture from the corresponding tap.

-In case when there are multiple taps of the same kind attached to your box, you can use the command line --index parameter to specify a zero-based index of the tap to use — in the order they appear in the output of the system lsusb command.
+If you have multiple taps of the same type attached to your system, use the --index parameter to specify the zero-based index of the tap to use.
+The order is based on the output of the lsusb command.

-For example, to capture from the Serial Tap that appears second, please use --index=1:
+For example, to capture from the second Serial Tap, use --index=1:

 $ ioninja-hwc --serial-tap --index=1 --njlog --out=file.njlog

-Firstly, ioninja-hwc can remotely control regular serial devices with the Serial over SSH plugin.
+1. It can remotely control regular serial devices using the Serial over SSH plugin.

-Secondly, now you can capture packets with your Ethernet Tap directly from Wireshark!
+2. You can now capture packets from your Ethernet Tap directly in Wireshark!

-In most cases, you won't need to invoke ioninja-hwc directly — the corresponding plugins will do that for you.
-However, sometimes, you may want to better understand what's happening under the hood (e.g., if you plan to write a custom script to process data captured with your Serial Tap).
+Normally, you won’t need to invoke ioninja-hwc directly — the corresponding plugins will handle that for you.
+However, if you want to understand what’s happening behind the scenes (for example, if you plan to write a custom script to process data from your Serial Tap), here’s a breakdown of the available command-line options:

 Usage: ioninja-hwc [<options>...]